jhvozdovich/tap-room/README.md

 ### Description

-_This application serves as a potion tracking app for a local witch to monitor their product storage.
-Design is based on Minecraft's design and items with resources listed below.
-Full CRUD functionality with React is the goal using functional and class components, local and shared state, JSX, and props with PropTypes._
+_This application serves as a potion tracking app for a local adventure shop to monitor their product storage.
+The site is Minecraft themed and image resources are listed below.
+Full CRUD functionality with React is achieved using functional and class components, local and shared state, JSX, and props with PropTypes._

 ### Instructions for use: